Right Heart Catheterization with Heart Tissue Biopsy

 What happens after a right heart catheterization with heart tissue biopsy?

-Medical staff will put pressure over the insertion site for a minute or two, to make sure you are not bleeding.
+Medical staff will put pressure over the insertion site for several minutes to make sure you are not bleeding.
+Or, they may use a closure device on the insertion site.
 If the catheter was placed in your groin vein, pressure will be placed over the insertion site for a few minutes longer.

 If your neck vein was used (most commonly), you will be able to sit up comfortably.
-If your groin was used for the procedure, you will have to lie flat in bed for a few hours, so the puncture site can heal properly.
+If your groin was used for the procedure, you will have to lie flat in bed for a few hours so that the puncture site can heal properly.

 You can eat and drink normally after the procedure.
 Your healthcare provider will monitor the insertion site for bleeding and check your blood pressure, heart rate, and breathing while you recover.
 Let your healthcare provider know if you have any chest pain or trouble breathing.

 The biopsy samples will be sent to a lab for final evaluation; this may take a few days.
-Your doctor will discuss the results of the right-heart cath and the plan for treatment if needed.
+Your healthcare provider will discuss the results of the right heart cath and the plan for treatment, if needed.

 The length of time you’ll need to stay after the procedure will depend on the location of the insertion site.
 If your neck vein was used, you may be discharged very quickly, if bleeding from the site stops within a few minutes.
 If a groin site was used, you will be kept for a few hours to make sure bleeding from the site has stopped.